The Settings section of Relay allows you to set a variety of Relay settings, access to your Smart Agent downloads, and

-Relay will send parents a weekly report of their student’s web activity if desired.
+Relay can email parents a weekly report of their student’s web activity.
 This report includes the student’s usage percentage, top searches, top websites, blocked websites, and daily time online.

 Before importing the list of parent recipients, create the list in a CSV file format.
 Download and refer to this example when creating the list.

 Click on Import, choose your recipients list file, then click Import again.

 You can also access Admin Tools from the Launch dashboard.
 Click the Launch button to navigate to the Admin Tools > SIS page.
 You can learn more about importing users via Launch here.